October 3, 2008

 Now, I am an old professor, so let me read you a lecture; please hold still for a few moments.
 The US Constitution of course has nothing directly to do with our dispute.
 It does, however, bear on it indirectly in a most profound way.
 The Constitution is not merely the legal basis of our country, it also has determined our ethos.

 Now read it.
-You will see that it is profoundly mistrustful of the political judgments of what its authors thought of as “the mob,” a group to which you and I probably would have been thought to belong.
+You will see that it is profoundly mistrustful of the political judgments of what its authors thought of as "the mob," a group to which you and I probably would have been thought to belong.
 That is why the Senate was originally elected by state legislatures; that is why even today with direct election, it remains profoundly unrepresentative.
-On the other hand, The Constitution in its first final form—that is with the Bill of Rights added to the original document—is deeply concerned about individual liberties.
+On the other hand, The Constitution in its first final form -- that is with the Bill of Rights added to the original document -- is deeply concerned about individual liberties.
 It is accordingly at once quite libertarian and somewhat undemocratic.

 To leap to our little situation: not only are you not my censor, but your attempt to assume this dreadful role really does violate America’s basic ethos and is accordingly deeply offensive to people like me.
 Despite everything, we still believe in each citizen’s basic responsibility for himself.
 We refuse to turn this responsibility over to others.
 You have no right to take it away from for me on your own initiative.
 And in truth, I have no right to turn it over to you so long as I am sentient.